Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 While WIMP provides a palette of (spatial) controls
 which serve as the building blocks for handling a user activity
 it does not treat user activity as a temporal unit.
-EngageUI does not use windows or define any spatial layout constructs.
+The EngagementManager does not use windows or define any spatial layout constructs.
 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).
 It does define a palette of user activity handlers